huggingface/blog/hf-bitsandbytes-integration.md

 For a more technical deep dive into the method, we highly suggest checking out Tim Dettmers' blog : (link)

-# Which technology to use for `transformers` integration?
+### Hugging Face `transformers` integration nuances

-How were these technologies incorporated into the `transformers` library?
-What were the difficulties we faced and the main techniques we employed in the integration project?
-Let's examine everything in the next sections!
+Next let's discuss the specifics of the Hugging Face `transformers` integration.
+Let's look at the usage and the common culprit you may encounter while trying to set things up.

-## How to use it in `bitsandbytes` library?
+### Usage

 The module responsible for the whole magic described in this blog post is called `Linear8bitLt` and you can easily import it from the `bitsandbytes` library.
-It is derived from a classic `torch.nn` Module and can be easily used and deployed in your architecture with the commands described below.
+It is derived from a classic `torch.nn` Module and can be easily used and deployed in your architecture with the code described below.

-Let's walk through step by step with a specific use case: let's say you want to convert a shallow model in int8 using `bitsandbytes`.
+Here is a step-by-step example of the following use case: let's say you want to convert a shallow model in int8 using `bitsandbytes`.

 1. First we need the correct imports below!